-I have done some research into how much electricity powerline adapters use and was pleasantly surprised into how little it actually is.
+I have done some research into how much electricity powerline adapters use and was pleasantly surprised by how little it actually is.
 Having compared a few different powerline adapters from reputable companies, I found they typically use a maximum of between 2W and 3W of power.

 Some brands use slightly more, whereas others use slightly less.
 The difference is very small though so it isn’t worth getting too caught up on.

 The point is that powerline adapters use very little electricity to run regardless of the model you decide to use.
-Here is a handy table comparing some of the popular models of powerline adapters and the maximum amount of power in Watts they will consume when being used.
+Here is a handy table comparing some of the popular models of powerline adapters and the maximum amount of power in watts they will consume when being used.